 Let’s break down what’s really important about “female ejaculation”.

-Number one: There is not nearly enough real science about healthy sexuality because healthy sexuality will never fill the pockets of big pharma.
+- There is not nearly enough real science about healthy sexuality because healthy sexuality will never fill the pockets of big pharma.
 Our science on female sexuality is light years behind the science of male sexuality because it doesn’t get funded.
 Unless there is a sexual “dysfunction” involved that might require some pills—or that we could spin so people think they need more pills.

-Two: Ejaculation is real in both males and females.
+- Ejaculation is real in both males and females.
 Women report ejaculating and indeed it has been documented in old Chinese texts, The Kama Sutra, and by Aristotle.
 It’s not new and it’s not a myth.
 Ask any woman who experiences it.
 Seriously, why are some folks so avidly trying to discredit the ejaculate? #Ejaculatehappens

-Three: Regardless of the content of the fluid, which does contain prostatic fluid from the paraurethral and Skene’s glands, it results from a sexual event.
+- Regardless of the content of the fluid, which does contain prostatic fluid from the paraurethral and Skene’s glands, it results from a sexual event.
 Calling it “bedwetting” or attempting to shame women because it contains urine is totally dismissive of the arousal that creates it.
 Amy Luna Manderino of the Sex Evolution proposes we call it an “orgasmic flush.”
 This highlights the fact that sexual arousal produces the fluid.
 It is also likely that ejaculation has a function, as Winston purports.

-Four: Women don’t need to feel pressure to ejaculate.
+- Women don’t need to feel pressure to ejaculate.
 We’ve got enough pressure about sex.
 If things are working and you are having pleasure, enjoy it.
 And if it’s important to you to learn this sex skill, then go to a workshop or check out the “How to Female Ejaculate” video and have at it.
 Avoid concluding that something about you is inadequate if you don’t seem to ejaculate.
 You could be You could be ejaculating in small amounts that are harder to detect or maybe you don’t.
 What’s important is that you are happy with your sexual functioning.
 Keep the pressure off.

 If you are a woman who does ejaculate, please don’t let this poorly done research and research reporting shame you into holding back or altering how you come.
 If it feels good, enjoy it.
 Ejaculate is not the same as urine and even if it were?
 Urine is mostly water.
 If you ejaculate, fantastic.
 Keep having those orgasmic flushes and enjoy the ride.
-We will still have to reveal the truth About female ejaculation.
+We will still have to reveal the truth about female ejaculation.